 State Finals Media Information: The following information was prepared to assist you with your coverage of the upcoming OHSAA football state championship games.
 Please contact Tim Stried (email@example.com or 614-267-2502, ext.
 124) at the OHSAA office should you have additional questions.
 Previews, team information, probable starters, statistics and additional information will be posted on the OHSAA web site the week of the state championships.

-Format: During the 2016 playoffs, divisions I, II, IV and VI will play on Friday nights.
+Format: During the regional and state semifinal rounds of the 2019 playoffs, all seven divisions will play on Friday nights.
 Following the state semifinals, one of those divisions will be selected to play its state championship game on Thursday, Dec.
-1. The other three divisions (III, V and VII) will play their state championship games on Friday, Dec.
-2. Divisions I, IV and VI will play on Saturday nights.
-The game times for those three state championship games on Dec.
-3 will be announced after the state semifinals.
+5. The other six divisions will play their state championship games on Friday, Dec.
+6 (three games) & Saturday, Dec.
+7 (three games).

 Media Credentials for the State Championships: Media shall use the official OHSAA football credential application form and fax it to Tim Stried at 614-267-1677 (or scan and email to email@example.com).
-The deadline is noon on Tuesday, Nov.
-29. Credentials will be held for pickup at the media entrance on the west side of Ohio Stadium (near Gate 23, look for the awning and “Press Entrance” sign).
-Media must show photo identification to pick up their credentials.
+The deadline is noon on Tuesday, Dec.
+3. Credentials will be held for pickup at the media check-in trailer in Parking Lot A. Media must show photo identification to pick up their credentials.
 No credentials will be issued to parents of competitors or persons under 18 years of age.
-One school photographer per team is permitted and must use the application form.
+One school photographer per team is permitted as approved by the school’s athletic director.

 Confirmation Email and Approved List: Upon processing a credential application, the OHSAA will send a confirmation email to the media outlet.
 In addition, a list of those media members who have been approved for credentials will be posted on the credential information page at OHSAA.org.